List of recurring The Simpsons characters: Cecil Terwilliger

-Cecil Underdunk Terwilliger (voiced by David Hyde Pierce) is the younger brother of Robert Underdunk Terwilliger, a.k.a.
+Cecil Onderdonk Terwilliger (voiced by David Hyde Pierce) is the younger brother of Robert Onderdonk Terwilliger, a.k.a.
 Sideshow Bob.
-His first appearance was in the season 8 episode "Brother from Another Series", where it was revealed that Bob only got the job as Krusty's sideshow ten years ago because Cecil, who had always wanted to be a children's entertainer, failed his audition.
+His first appearance was in the episode "Brother from Another Series", where it was revealed that Bob only got the job as Krusty's sideshow ten years ago because Cecil, who had always wanted to be a children's entertainer, failed his audition due to lack of dignity and dull personality.
 He later became Springfield's "Chief Hydrological and Hydrodynamical Engineer" although he planned to blow up the new hydroelectric dam he was building, so that nobody would know how cheaply it was made.
 Cecil kept most of the building money for himself, making it look as if it was his brother.
 However, Sideshow Bob, Lisa and Bart worked together to successfully foil him.
 Eventually, after losing the money, Cecil attempted to kill Bart which Bob never could, but ironically, this was foiled by Bob himself.
-His second appearance was in the season 19 episode "Funeral for a Fiend", where, following Robert's death, he convinced Bart to go to his cremation.
+His second appearance was in the episode "Funeral for a Fiend", where, following Robert's death, he convinced Bart to go to his cremation.
 It turned out, though, that Sideshow Bob faked the whole thing in another elaborate plot to kill Bart.

 He is voiced by David Hyde Pierce, who also plays the younger brother of Sideshow Bob's voice actor Kelsey Grammer's character in Frasier.
 Cecil's mannerisms and his relationship with his brother are also loosely based on Niles and Frasier's relationship in Frasier.
-Cecil makes a third appearance in the season 21 episode "O Brother, Where Bart Thou?", where he and Bob are happily flying kites across a park in Bart's dream of wanting a younger brother.
+Cecil makes a third appearance in the episode "O Brother, Where Bart Thou?", where he and Bob are happily flying kites across a park in Bart's dream of wanting a younger brother.

 Cesar and Ugolin

-Cesar (voiced by Harry Shearer in most appearances, Hank Azaria in "To Courier with Love") and Ugolin (voiced by Dan Castallaneta) are a nephew-and-uncle pair of stereotypical Frenchmen who, in "The Crepes of Wrath", make Bart a slave at their "Chateau Maison" winery and put antifreeze in their wine.
+Cesar (voiced by Harry Shearer in most appearances, Hank Azaria in "To Courier with Love") and Ugolin (voiced by Dan Castellaneta) are an uncle-and-nephew pair of stereotypical Frenchmen who, in "The Crepes of Wrath", make Bart a slave at their "Chateau Maison" winery and put antifreeze in their wine to increase the profit.

-In "Lisa the Greek", they are briefly shown watching TV in their apartment.
+In "Lisa the Greek", they are briefly shown watching TV in their apartment in Paris.

 In "To Courier with Love", they are leathermakers who try to kill an endangered blue snake that Homer was supposed to send them to pay for a trip to France.
 They try to capture it on their own and fail.

-They take their character names from Cesar and Ugolin, characters from the films Jean de Florette and Manon des Sources.
+They take their names from Cesar and Ugolin, shifty and greedy uncle-and-nephew characters from the films Jean de Florette and Manon des Sources.